Keep Petunias And Calibrachoa Shining All Season

 First, start big and plant right.
-For best success, purchase starts as larger vigorous plants in three to four-inch pots, rather than small, needy plugs or meager seed-grown specimens.
+For best success, purchase starts as larger vigorous plants in 3 to 4-inch pots, rather than small, needy plugs, or meager seed-grown specimens.
 This will provide you with more vigorous, prettier plants faster.

-Next, be particular about amendments or container medium.
+Next, be particular about amendments or container mix.
 If your planting beds need a boost, amend with Black Gold® Earthworm Castings or Garden Compost.
 Both will fortify soil and yield bigger, happier bedding plants.
 Containers should be filled with a light potting mix that is porous, yet moist enough to be easily irrigated.
-Black Gold® Natural and Organic Potting Soil Plus Fertilizer is a top notch choice.
-(Bagged mixes of lesser quality are heavily pre-wetted, harder to handle and offer less aeration.)
-Increase the water holding capacity of any medium by adding a three to one ratio of Just Coir.
+Black Gold® Natural and Organic Potting Soil Plus Fertilizer is a top-notch choice.
+(Bagged mixes of lesser quality are heavily pre-wetted, harder to handle, and have less aeration.)
+You can also increase the water-holding capacity of any medium by adding a three to one ratio of Just Coir.

 Choosing the right fertilizer is essential.
 High phosphorus fertilizer specialized to promote blooming and rooting encourages faster root development for healthier plants and more flowers.
 Choose an OMRI Listed fertilizer approved for organic gardening.
-For best results, fertilize containers every five to six weeks.
+For best results, fertilize containers every 5 to 6 weeks.

 STEP 2: Maintain, Prune, Maintain!

-Petunias need a midseason chop to bounce back to their early summer glory (ground cover petunias, like those in the WaveTM series, are an exception).
+Petunias need a midseason chop to bounce back to their early summer glory (ground cover petunias, like those in the Wave™ series, are an exception).
 Cut them back considerably by ¾ in mid-July to keep them from developing old, bloomless, leggy stems.
-Unlike petunias, Calibrachoa don’t require midseason pruning unless they begin to look ungainly and then only a light trim is required.
-Follow up by giving pruned plants a boost of fertilizer, a good drink, and within a couple of weeks they will burst forth again in glorious bloom.
+Unlike petunias, Calibrachoa doesn’t require midsummer pruning unless they begin to look ungainly and then only a light trim is required.
+Follow up by giving pruned plants a boost of fertilizer, a good drink, and within a couple of weeks, they will burst forth again in glorious bloom.

 Enjoy Into Fall

-When it’s time to plant potted mums, asters, ornamental peppers and colorful kales, I always work them in and around pre-existing petunia and Calibrachoa plantings.
-Nothing’s prettier than a raspberry red and pink Supertunia® Raspberry Blast petunia weaving itself among fall standards like steely ‘Winterbor’ kale and ivory mums.
+When it’s time to plant potted mums, asters, ornamental peppers, and colorful kales, I always work them in and around pre-existing petunia and Calibrachoa plantings.
+Nothing’s prettier than a raspberry red and pink Supertunia® Raspberry Blast petunia weaving itself among fall standards like steely ‘Winterbor’ kale and ivory chrysanthemums.
 Beautiful!